jake-knerr/js-style-guide/README.md

 #### It may be helpful to reference the parent folder names when naming a file.

 Sometimes prepending parent folder names makes a good filename; or prepending a parent folder name (or some variation) to another descriptive term(s) makes a good filename.
-Don't blindly prepend parent folders; only do so when they are necessary to make the file's purpose clear.
+Don't blindly prepend parent folders; only do so when they are necessary to make the file's purpose clear or avoid ambiguity.
 Prepended folder names should be in the same order as they exist in the file hierarchy.

 When prepending parent folder names, be flexible.
 It is fine to change plural to singular and vice-versa for names.
 Also, skip prepending folder names that do not provide helpful context.